kkeerthivasan99/AWSS3/readme.md

 ## Future Scope

-In our roadmap for future development, we plan to introduce a "Speech-to-Text" feature to enhance the capabilities of our Autonomous Marketing ROI Optimization Agent.
-This feature will allow users to interact with the agent using spoken language, opening up new possibilities for seamless communication and information retrieval.
+In our roadmap for future development, we have identified several areas for improvement and expansion:

+1. **Enhanced Memory Management:** We plan to improve the memory management of the Agent to optimize the storage and retrieval of conversational history.
+This will ensure a more efficient and effective understanding of past interactions, leading to better responses and insights.

+2. **Expanded Toolkit:** To cater to a wider range of specific tasks, we aim to incorporate additional tools into our Autonomous Marketing ROI Optimization Agent.
+These tools will empower the agent to address custom and specialized requirements, offering a broader spectrum of solutions to our users.

+We are committed to evolving and enhancing the capabilities of our agent to meet the dynamic demands of marketing professionals and data analysts.

 ## Team
 ### GPT 4 Squad